 Scenarios Favoring EOR-Hired Employees

-Many countries have stringent regulations regarding worker classification.
-EORs minimize the risk of misclassification by ensuring proper employment practices.
+Lots of countries have strict rules about who is a worker.
+EORs reduce the risk of misclassification by using proper employment practices.

-Benefits of Transitioning from Contractors to EOR Employees
+Benefits of Switch from Contractors to EOR Hires

 Risks of Misclassifying Workers